Schramm's model of communication: Feedback

 The role of feedback is one innovation of Schramm's model in comparison to earlier models.
 Schramm sees communication as a dynamic interaction in which two participants exchange messages.
 That means that the process of communication does not end in the receiver's mind.
 Instead, upon receiving a message, the communicator returns some feedback: they formulate a new message in the form of an idea, encode it, and convey it to the original sender, where the process starts anew.
 Communication is an endless process in the sense that people constantly decode and interpret their environment to assign meaning to it and encode possible responses to it.

 Models without a feedback loop, like the Shannon–Weaver model and Lasswell's model, are called linear transmission models.
 They contrast with interaction models, also known as non-linear or circular transmission models.
-Schramm rejects the idea of a passive audience present in linear models of communication and argues instead that the audience should be understood as a full partner.
+Schramm rejects the idea of a passive audience present in linear models of communication.
+He argues instead that the audience should be understood as a full partner.
 Feedback is a vital aspect of many forms of communication.
 It can be used to confirm that the message was received and to mitigate the influence of noise.
 For example, the message may get distorted on the way or the receiver may misinterpret it.
 In such cases, the feedback loop makes it possible to assess whether such errors occurred and, if so, repeat the message to ensure that it is understood correctly.

 Schramm also discusses another form of feedback that does not depend on the other person.
 This happens when the sender pays attention to their own message, for example, when reading through a letter one just wrote to check its style and tone.